 Théodore Chassériau was born in El Limón, in the Spanish colony of Santo Domingo now the Dominican Republic.
-In December 1820 the family left Santo Domingo for Paris, where the young Chassériau soon showed precocious drawing skill.
-He was accepted into the studio of Jean-Auguste-Dominique Ingres in 1830, at the age of eleven, and became the favorite pupil of the great classicist, who regarded him as his truest disciple.
+In December 1820 the family left Santo Domingo for Paris, where the youthful Chassériau soon showed precocious drawing skill.
+He was accepted into the studio of Jean-Auguste-Dominique Ingres in 1830, at eleven years old, and turned into the most loved student of the great classicist, who regarded him as his truest disciple.

-After Ingres left Paris in 1834 to become director of the French Academy in Rome, Chassériau fell under the influence of Eugène Delacroix, whose brand of painterly colorism was anathema to Ingres.
-Théodore Chassériau's art has often been characterized as an attempt to reconcile the classicism of Ingres with the romanticism of Delacroix.
-He first exhibited at the Paris Salon in 1836, and was awarded a third-place medal in the category of history painting.
-In 1840 Chassériau traveled to Rome and met with Ingres, whose bitterness at the direction his student's work was taking led to a decisive break.
+After Ingres left Paris in 1834 to become director of the French Academy in Rome, Théodore Chassériau fell under the influence of Eugène Delacroix, whose use of color was an abomination to Ingres.
+Théodore Chassériau's art has frequently been portrayed as an endeavor to accommodate the elegant classicism of Ingres with the romantic sentimentalism of Delacroix.
+He first exhibited at the Paris Salon in 1836 and was awarded a third-place medal in the classification of history painting.
+In 1840 Chassériau set out for Rome and met with Ingres, whose bitterness at the direction his student's work was taking prompted a definitive break in their friendship.

-In 1846, shortly after painting the colossal Ali-Ben-Hamet, Caliph of Constantine and Chief of the Haractas, Followed by his Escort, Théodore Chassériau made his first trip to Algeria.
-From sketches made on this and subsequent trips he painted such subjects as Arab Chiefs Visiting Their Vassals and Jewish Women on a Balcony.
-A major late work, The Tepidarium (1853, in the Musée d'Orsay), depicts a large group of women drying themselves after bathing, in an architectural setting inspired by the artist's trip in 1840 to Pompeii.
+In 1846, not long after painting the enormous Ali-Ben-Hamet, Caliph of Constantine and Chief of the Haractas, Followed by his Escort, Théodore Chassériau made his initial outing to Algeria and its Jewish quarter.
+From sketches made on this and later trips, he painted such subjects as Arab Chiefs Visiting Their Vassals and Jewish Women on a Balcony.
+A noteworthy late work, The Tepidarium, depicts a large group of women drying themselves after washing, in a design setting enlivened by his trip to Pompeii in 1840.

-After a period of ill health, exacerbated by his exhausting work on commissions for murals to decorate the Churches of Saint-Roch and Saint-Philippe-du-Roule, Chassériau died at the age of 37 in Paris.
+After a period of weak health, exacerbated by his debilitating work on commissions for mural paintings to decorate the Churches of Saint-Roch and Saint-Philippe-du-Roule, Chassériau died at the young age of 37 in Paris.

-Influenced: Pierre Puvis de Chavannes, Gustave Moreau, Paul Gauguin, Henri Matisse
+Painters Théodore Chassériau Influenced: Pierre Puvis de Chavannes, Gustave Moreau, Paul Gauguin, Henri Matisse.